hamfist/versioning/README.md

 This library, along with the following instructions, add the following flags to your Go binary:

-* `--rev`: prints git revision used to build binary
+* `--rev`: prints the git revision used to build binary
-* `--version`: prints the latest version, determined by either tags or latest commit hash
+* `--version`: prints the latest version, determined either by tags or the latest commit hash

 ## Using the "golang version trick"